sanjibgl/DBDevChallenge/README.md

             "addressLookup": "Failed"
           }

-          The json response to the request will be like below if there was a shop found. "addressLookup" field will show "Success".
+          The json response to the request will be like below IF A SHOP IS FOUND. "addressLookup" field will show "Success".
 Here "lat" and "lng" fields are showing latitude and longitude of the nearest shop.
           The "address" filed is showing the address for the nearest shop.

           {
-            "lat": 23,
+                    "lat": 22.4931376,
-            "lng": 77,
+                    "lng": 88.3621781,
                     "address": "More,209,Golf Green, Kolkata,700095",
-            "distance": "1448 KM",
+                    "distance": "84 KM",
                     "addressLookup": "Success"
           }